Mon-Fri, 7am – 7pm CT

 If you’re having a security deposit dispute with your landlord, working with an experienced attorney can ensure that your rights are protected.
 LegalShield offers the most affordable way to get the help of a tenant lawyer in your state.

 Your lease, along with state and federal laws, dictates how your landlord can use your security deposit.
 If your landlord is unjustly trying to withhold a portion or all of your security deposit, your LegalShield provider lawyer can fight to get it back for you.
-Typical permissible uses include the following.
+Typical permissible uses include the following, to: